fuverdred/Crossword-Filler/README.md

 - **Position** : This is a location on the grid where a whole word can go.
 Recorded in the form (i, j, length, direction), where i and j are row and column.
 - **Crosser** : Any position which intersects with another position.
--**Arc Consistency** : The grid is arc consistent if no position is blocked.
+- **Arc Consistency** : The grid is arc consistent if no position is blocked.
 Any word which leads to a blocked position is not arc consistent and needs to be removed.
 Along side this is the idea of a propagation score for a word.
 The most basic way to calculate this is to count the number of possible crossers for the word if it were entered into a position.